Blinko

 Start With One Question

-If you are a personal trainer, yoga instructor, massage therapist, coach, or any kind of independent professional who spends Sunday evenings staring at a blank document — the fastest way to test whether this changes anything is to ask one question.
+If you're a personal trainer, yoga instructor, massage therapist, coach, or any kind of independent professional who spends Sunday evenings staring at a blank document — the fastest way to test whether this changes anything is to ask one question.

 Not "set up a full marketing system."
 Not "build a campaign calendar."
 One question.
 Open the app, type "who hasn't been back in three weeks," and read the list.

-Whatever you do with that list — that is your call.
+Whatever you do with that list — that's your call.
 The Copilot just makes sure you have it.

-Start your 30-day free trial → — no credit card, no business address required.
+Start your 15-day trial → — no credit card, no business address required.
 The Indie plan is built for solo practitioners.
 The Marketing Copilot is included from day one.

 Ready to turn walk-ins into repeat customers?